Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/tls.md

   ```

-For TLS termination, you need to configure a `Secret` for listener certificate on the `Gateway`. or for the certificate on `spec.tls` of the `Ingress`.
+For TLS termination, you need to configure a `Secret` for listener certificate on the `Gateway` or for the certificate on `spec.tls` of the `Ingress`.
 This certificate will be used in setting up TLS connection between your client and {{site.base_gateway}}.

 ```bash
 $ kubectl create secret tls demo-example-com-cert --cert=example.com-tls.crt --key=example.com-tls.key